It started out as simple play

 Wild animal surprises in Little Ray Children's Books provide reading enrichment for children and lead to wild animal appreciation in the real world.

-V. R. Duin lived in Florida for ten years before seeing an armadillo.
+V. R. Duin saw her first armadillo after ten years in Florida.
 Few people are aware of these armored mammals.
 They are nocturnal.
 They live in wild, forested areas.

 Development and recreation in wildlife areas bring people and animals together.
 The Centers for Disease Control and Prevention give tips for travelers to Be Safe Around Animals in the wild.